What is extended warranty insurance?

 - excessive loss of resiliency

 - colour loss or staining

-Wear and tear after a relatively short period of time
+Wear and tear after a relatively short time

-We see a lot of complaints that are rejected as wear and tear, and relate to furniture that is less than two years old.
+We see a lot of complaints that are rejected as wear and tear, and relate to furniture that is less than 2 years old.

 In these cases, we’d look for evidence of excessive or unusual use of the furniture.
 If there’s no evidence, we may decide that your insurer can only reject your claim for wear and tear reasons if the damage is consistent with the expected life-span of the item.

 Where furniture cushions sink or collapse, we see complaints about claims rejected on the basis that this loss of resiliency wasn’t excessive – and is down to wear and tear.

 Policies may define excessive loss of resiliency as being “a flattening beyond the manufacturer’s tolerances”.